catherinepope/papermod/content/workshops/resources/what-should-you-include-in-a-narrative-cv.md

 While your institution may have its own repository (and you might be required to use it), having everything in one platform that you control is particularly valuable if you move between institutions.

-You could also capture your broader experience on LinkedIn, where you'll also reach a broader audience.
+You could also capture your broader experience on LinkedIn, where you'll also reach a more diverse audience.
 Funders might look at your LinkedIn profile to get a sense of your career and connections.
 There's no need to interact, if that feels uncomfortable or inauthentic, but a basic LinkedIn presence is rapidly becoming essential for academics.

 Audit your existing experience, then make sure you're capturing current and future activities in a way that'll help you assemble your narrative CV.